Graduate Student Research Award

 - Two copies of the paper should be submitted: one with the authors' names included and one without, so blind reviews may be done.

-Send your submissions to the chair of the Awards Committee, Ezra Markowitz.
 The deadline for receipt is March 1.

 Note: Submissions do not have to be of published or accepted journal articles, although such submissions will be given full consideration.